yannicklin/aperture-science-challenge/README.md

 # Software Engineer Candidate technical challenge

+As part of the recruitment process at intelliHR, we ask that complete this code challenge.
+We will review your submission and then conduct a code review in a formal interview setting.

 In this repository you will find a simple application that produces a React UI which communicates via GraphQL to a Laravel service and Postgres database.
 The application will serve two pages, a login page and a subjects list.
 The application stack also includes unit and e2e tests.

 For this challenge, you will require docker and docker-compose available in your working environment.
 This application also makes use of the docker-provided internal hostname.